astr0n0mer/digital-garden/pages/AdAway.md

 tags:: [[FOSS]] [[Ad Blocker]] [[Android/App]]

-- AdAway is an open source ad blocker for Android using the hosts file.
+- [AdAway](https://adaway.org/) is an open source ad blocker for Android using the hosts file.
+-